 What if one or more creditors do not want to cooperate?

 If one or more creditors do not want to participate in the agreement, the agreement will not go through.
 The creditor is free to refuse the agreement.
 The court can only decide otherwise if it must be judged that the creditors are abusing the exercise of this power and that the creditor could not reasonably have refused the agreement.
 However, the judiciary is reluctant to grant a compulsory settlement.
 With the Wet continuïteit onderneming II, a bill is proposed that aims to provide a legal basis for such a compulsory agreement, whereby unanimity is no longer required.

 Advantages of the creditors’ agreement, also for suppliers and customers

 A creditors’ agreement can offer a solution if a company suffers from old or exceptional debts.
 Successful remediation enables a company to continue doing business and become profitable again.
 Not only does the company benefit from this, but suppliers and / or customers can also benefit from it.
-In a bankruptcy, they often receive less, because the receiver is paid first.
+In a bankruptcy, they often receive less, because the trustee is paid first.
 Furthermore, an agreement for a supplier also provides future prospects.